 The process she has developed are integral to the expression of her work.
 Burke purposefully selects materials and design elements that offer contrasts and visual disparities - delicate/bold, uniform/random.
 In some works, dismantling the surface plane and then reconciling the pieces into a unique grid-like composition, the dualistic tensions become harmoniously integrated.

 Her approach is inventive and contemporary, exploring the boundaries between painting, sculpture and printmaking.
 She works with a vibrant palette using contrasting colour, texture and imagery referencing masculine and feminine and her long time interest in 'sense of place'.
-The while the process is meticulous, the resulting imagery remains intuitive, expressive and familiar.
+While the process is meticulous, the resulting imagery remains intuitive, expressive and familiar.